On the microscopic propagation speed of long-range quantum many-body systems: Setup and Main Results

 Some comments about Table \ref{table} are in order.

-\begin{enumerate} \item[(i)] The works \cite{KVS,vanvu2023optimal} also show the optimality of the bounds for carefully selected time-dependent Hamiltonians; it is presently unclear to what extent these optimality results translate to time-independent Hamiltonians. \item[(ii)] While results in \cite{MR4419446,MR4470244} are stated for the Bose-Hubbard model, the proof of the maximal velocity bound applies \textit{verbatim} for arbitrary density-density interactions, as long as the hopping terms in the Hamiltonian have sufficiently fast polynomial decay (c.f.~\cite[Thm.~2.1, 2.4]{SiZh}). \item[(iii)] This table only concerns bounds on the transport of particles, which is arguably the most basic form of quantum transport.
+\begin{enumerate} \item[(i)] While results in \cite{MR4419446,MR4470244} are stated for the Bose-Hubbard model, the proof of the maximal velocity bound applies \textit{verbatim} for arbitrary density-density interactions, as long as the hopping terms in the Hamiltonian have sufficiently fast polynomial decay (c.f.~\cite[Thm.~2.1, 2.4]{SiZh}). \item[(ii)] This table only concerns bounds on the transport of particles, which is arguably the most fundamental form of quantum transport.
 More general bounds on propagation of quantum information are \textit{Lieb-Robinson bounds} which control the spreading of general local quantum observables.
-(E.g.\ experiments \cite{cheneau2012light} track the evolution of the boson parity operator $e^{i\pi n_x}$ after a quench and the particle number bounds are insensitive to this.)
-The recent progress extends to bosonic Lieb-Robinson bounds to some degree but the bounds are weaker and depend in various ways on the initial state \cite{YL,MR4470244,LRSZ,KVS}. \end{enumerate}
+(E.g.\ experiments \cite{cheneau2012light} track the evolution of the boson parity operator $e^{i\pi n_x}$; the particle number bounds are insensitive to this.)
+The recent {mathematical progress on bosonic propagation bounds also led to the first general bosonic Lieb-Robinson bounds, but} the bounds are weaker and depend in various ways on the initial state \cite{YL,MR4470244,LRSZ,KVS}. {Our result opens the door to improving and extending these results for long-range bosonic Hamiltonians; see Section \ref{sect:future}.} \end{enumerate}

+\begin{remark} Macroscopic transport bounds are a rougher concept which was the content of \cite{MR4419446,vanvu2023optimal}, but not of this paper.
+They are essentially of the form

+where $P_{N_X\geq \lambda}$ is the spectral projector of $N_X$ onto eigenvalues $\geq\lambda$, $0<\theta<\theta'<1$ and $v>\kappa$ are parameters, and $d_{XY}$ the distance between regions $X$ and $Y$.
+The macroscopic transport bound \eqref{eq:macro} says that it takes time proportional to $d_{XY}$ to move a macroscopic fraction $\theta'-\theta$ of the total boson number $N$ from regions $X$ to $Y$.
+In other words, it bounds the collective speed of large ``clouds'' of bosons.

+Such finite speed bounds on macroscopic transport were derived for general initial states under the condition $\alpha>d+2$ in \cite{MR4419446} which was improved to $\alpha>d+1$ in \cite{vanvu2023optimal}.
+These bounds are thermodynamically stable.
+(We call a bound thermodynamically stable if it is independent of the particle number $N$ and the lattice volume $\Lambda$.)
+The decay condition $\alpha>d+1$ is argued to be sharp (\cite{vanvu2023optimal}) and so the comparatively rough notion of \textit{macroscopic} particle transport for long-range bosons is basically fully understood now. \end{remark}